IoT-Dude/iot-dude.github.io/_posts/2022-11-25-Jung-Archetypes-Analytical-Project-Text-Mining-III-III.md

 ## Random Forest algorithm (Demo III-III)

-Another demo of how the basics of text analysis works by using ipynb and
+Another demo of how the basics of text analysis works by using ipynb, Python and Scikit-Learn

 ----